Computer Vision Platform

 What is custom image recognition?

-Ximilar provides several off-the-shelf solutions for the detection, recognition, tagging and sorting of specific image data, such as stock photos, home decor and furniture images, fashion photos, or trading and collectible cards.
+1. Choose from off-the-shelf solutions for the detection, recognition, tagging, and sorting of specific image data, such as stock photos, home decor and furniture images, fashion photos, or trading and collectible cards.

-Anyone can create and train their own custom image recognition models on Ximilar’s computer vision platform.
+2. Train your own custom image recognition models on Ximilar's computer vision platform without coding.
 Namely, you can train:

 What image classification techniques does the Ximilar platform offer?